Hattiesburg, Mississippi: Civil rights movement

 January 22, 1964, was "Freedom Day" in Hattiesburg, a major voter registration effort supported by student demonstrators and 50 northern clergymen.
-For the first time since Reconstruction, an inter-racial protest was allowed to picket the courthouse for voting rights without being arrested.
-Roughly 100 African Americans attempted to register, though only a few were allowed into the courthouse due to (occupancy and space constraints) and fewer still succeeded in gaining entry on the rolls.
+For the first time since Reconstruction, an inter-racial protest successfully picketed the courthouse for voting rights without being arrested.
+Roughly 100 African Americans attempted to register, though only a few were allowed into the courthouse.
+Fewer still succeeded in gaining entry on the rolls.
 Each day thereafter for many months, activists resumed the courthouse protest in what became known as the "Perpetual Picket."

 During Freedom Summer in 1964, the Hattiesburg/Palmers Crossing project was the headquarters for all civil rights activity in Mississippi's 5th congressional district.
 This was the largest and most active site in the state, with more than 90 volunteers and 3,000 local participants.
-Hundreds of Forrest County blacks tried to register to vote at the courthouse, but blacks once again claimed without data that most were prevented from doing so.
+Hundreds of Forrest County blacks tried to register to vote at the courthouse, but blacks once again were prevented from doing so.
 More than 650 children and adults attended one of the seven Freedom Schools in Hattiesburg and Palmers Crossing, three freedom libraries were set up with donated books, and a community center was established.
-It was alleged that “many” whites opposed civil rights efforts by blacks, and both summer volunteers and local African Americans endured arrests, beatings, firings, and evictions.
+Many whites opposed civil rights efforts by blacks, and both summer volunteers and local African Americans endured arrests, beatings, firings, and evictions.

 Forrest County was also a center of activity for the Mississippi Freedom Democratic Party (MFDP).
-It sent a slate of delegates to the National Democratic Convention in Atlantic City that year to challenge the seating of the all-white, pro-segregation delegates elected by the regular party in primaries from which African Americans had been largely excluded due to alleged voter registration barriers.
+It sent a slate of delegates to the National Democratic Convention in Atlantic City that year to challenge the seating of the all-white, pro-segregation delegates elected by the regular party in primaries from which African Americans had been largely excluded due to voter registration barriers.
 Victoria Jackson Gray of Palmers Crossing ran on the MFDP ticket against incumbent Senator John Stennis, and John Cameron of Hattiesburg ran for Representative in the 5th District.
-With blacks not turning out to vote, these candidates knew they would not be elected, but their campaigns encouraged blacks to exercise their legal voting rights.
+With few blacks having successfully been able to register to vote, these candidates did not have a realistic chance of victory.
+Nonetheless, their campaigns helped to encourage the further enfranchisement and political agency of black citizens.